zenglenn42/utbc2019-hw-05-quiz-engine/README.md

 Stacking the choices vertically maximizes horizontal screen usage and opens up our choices for longer text.
 It also works nicely equally well on desktop and mobile.

 For the backend data design, I'll go with a relatively simple structure, though I'll probably use some objects to allow for future support of responses that include images and other attributes besides just straight text.
-I'll probably wedge in /some/ basic thematic meta data along with the quiz questions, now that I've been through this routine with Word Stop ✋.
+I'll probably wedge in /some/ basic thematic meta data along with the quiz questions, now that I've been through this routine with [Word Stop](https://github.com/zenglenn42/utbc2019-hw-03-wordgame/blob/fb11d26422f2a119c03826527539e3fdb5661f91/assets/js/lexicon.js#L36).

 I'm really liking promised-based [sweetalerts](https://sweetalert.js.org/), so they will likely make an appearance in my user interface.
 They also support timeout behavior that would be natural to leverage when reporting the correct answer before automatically proceeding to the next question.